 Employer Award for Apprentice Development

 Metro Trains Melbourne

 Metro Trains Melbourne is the franchise operator contracted to run and maintain Melbourne’s metropolitan train network since 2009.
-Metro employs approximately 4,800 staff and one the CEO’s earliest training directives was to implement an apprenticeship program to address looming skills shortages in the electrical trade.
+Metro employs approximately 4,800 staff and one of the CEO’s earliest training directives was to implement an apprenticeship program to address looming skills shortages in the electrical trade.
 In particular, apprenticeships were offered in Certificate IV Engineering for Suburban Train Maintainers and Certificate III Electrical for Signal Maintenance Technicians.
-The aim is to provide a framework for the provision of specialist knowledge and skill to existing and new train maintenance and signal maintenance staff, while enhancing the learning experience by employing a highly experiential design approach with interactivity, immediacy and a strong digital focus.
+The aim is to provide a framework for the provision of specialist knowledge and skill to existing and new train maintenance and signal maintenance staff while enhancing the learning experience by employing a highly experiential design approach with interactivity, immediacy and a strong digital focus.